 Where did you first learn about personal finance?
 If you’re like most Americans, it wasn’t at school.
-While some schools offer personal finance workshops for students, the responsibility of teaching kids about finance usually falls to parents.
+While some schools offer personal finance workshops for students, the responsibility of raising financially responsible kids typically falls to parents.

 It can be hard to teach your kids about money, especially if it isn’t your strong suit.
 But raising your kids to be financially responsible could give them a leg up later in life, when they have to start making financial decisions for themselves.

-We’ve asked three prominent financial experts to weigh in and share their top tip on what kids need to know about money, and how you can help teach it to them:
+We’ve asked three financial experts to weigh in and share their top tip for what kids need to know about money, and how you can help teach it to them: